iskocodes/INTROvert/README.md

 ## OS Support
 Introvert is currently tested on Ubuntu, but it should work just fine on any linux operating system.
-A windows port should be available in about an hour...
+A windows port is available at [https://github.com/iskocodes/INTROvert-Win](https://github.com/iskocodes/INTROvert-Win)

 ## Possible Questions
 Q : There is no video being displayed.